tsolucio/coreBOSTests/README.md

 Profiling
 -------
 This project also caters the needs of profiling the application.
-To accomplish this, we use the XHProf PHP extension and the visual user interface [XHGUI](https://github.com/perftools/xhgui.git).
+To accomplish this, we use the [XHProf PHP](http://pecl.php.net/package/xhprof) and [Tideways](https://tideways.io/) extensions and the visual user interface [XHGUI](https://github.com/perftools/xhgui.git).

 To get profiling working you need to:
-* install the XHProf PHP extension in your PHP
+* install the XHProf PHP or Tideways extension in your PHP (uprofiler has not been tested but should work also)
-* install mongodb
+* install mongodb and mongodb PHP libraries
 * your apache must be configured to accept .htaccess directives because the build directory is protected from web access so we need to eliminate that restriction for the xhgui direcotry
 * your apache must have mod_rewrite loaded
 * get the latest code of the coreBOSTest project (see above)